-Yet another great Cubs player from the early 20th century, Schulte was a fast outfielder who also had good power.
-In 1911 when he won the first modern MVP Award, Schulte become the first of only four players in history to join the 20–20–20–20 club (30 doubles, 21 triples, and 21 home runs, and stealing 23 bases).
+Yet another great Cubs player from the early 20th century, Schulte was fast and also had good power.
+In 1911 when the Chicago outfielder won the first modern MVP Award, Schulte become the first of only four players in history to join the 20–20–20–20 club (30 doubles, 21 triples, 21 home runs, and 23 stolen bases).

 Others born in 1882: Babe Adams